jc2820/cutups/README.md

 The client is a simple browser page that accepts snippet messages from the server and appends them to the Cutup poem on the page.

 ## Run this app
-Clone this repo
+1. Clone this repo
-start the websocket server with `node server/server.js` (from project root folder).
+2. Start the websocket server with `node server/server.js` (from project root folder).
-Open the client in browser either by 'open with <browser of choice>' or using something like vscode live server.
+3. Open the client in browser either by 'open with <browser of choice>' or using something like vscode live server.
-Watch your Cutup get created!
+4. Watch your Cutup get created!